 - Financial – Savings bonds, stocks, and bonds, statements from investment firms, banking information, credit card numbers (website, account information and passwords), retirement/pension statements, etc.

 - Contact Information – It is important to include written contact information for each member of your family, close relatives, and friends.
 Don’t forget to include numbers for your clergy, kid’s school and daycare providers, and employer.
 Include contact information for all companies and individuals that you do business with (insurance agent, utility providers, banks, creditors, attorney, physicians, pharmacy, etc.).
 Include non-emergency numbers for local police, fire and emergency services.

 - Family Emergency Plan – This is a great place to include a written copy of your family emergency plan and marked maps with alternative routes to your bug out destination.

-- Pet Information – Pet license information along with vaccination record and veterinary contact numbers.
+- Pet Information – Pet license information along with vaccination records and veterinary contact numbers.

 - Keys – Make copies of every key that you may need.
 Ideas include safety deposit box, safe, bug out location, vacation retreats, vehicles, storage units, etc.

 - Recent Photos – Include a recent photo of each family member and pets.
 In the event that you get separated from your loved one, a recent photo may help in locating him or her.
 Photos are sometimes placed on missing person bulletin boards to help locate missing family members after large disasters.
 They are also helpful in identifying the deceased.